-We like to keep you updated on alternatives to the most common operating systems, iOS and Windows.
+We like to keep you updated on alternatives to the most common operating systems, MacOS and Windows.
 We told you about Linux in December, and now we have another one that's all about security.

 Just because people aren't bashful about their lives does not mean they want everything they do online to be recorded, yet with the way browsers and operating systems are set up, there is a record of a lot of what we do.
 Unless you are a programmer, you may not see much of a way around it.

 But there is a way, actually.
 An operating system that is designed to start on almost any computer from a DVD or USB drive and, best of all, it is free.

 The OS is called Tails, which is an acronym for "The Amnesic Incognito Live System."
 A live system that is based on Debian GNU/Linux and is designed to preserve your privacy and anonymity, Tails allows you to surf the internet anonymously and bypass censorship almost anywhere you go and on any computer without leaving a trace.
 That is, unless you explicitly ask it to.